EspressoPlus/gogo-workflow/git-workflow.md

 ## Local | CLI | first time only: getting the repo to local computer
-* make a directory to hold the repo/project
+Make a directory to hold the repo/project.
-* clone repo to your local computer into the directory
+Clone repo to your local computer into the directory.
-* commands depend on whether you do http, ssh, or GitHub CLI
+Commands depend on whether you do http, ssh, or GitHub CLI. ssh approach:
-* ssh approach:
 ```bash
 git clone git@github.com:EspressoPlus/gogoMoney.git
 ```